 Put the Principles into Practice

 Now it’s time to put these principles into practice.
-What should your brand be doing to increase emotional engagement with your existing customers, to move them from satisfied users to enthusiastic promoters of your brand?
+What should your brand be doing to increase emotional engagement with your existing customers, to instill the type of brand loyalty that moves them from satisfied users to enthusiastic promoters of your brand?
 It’s like starting a great campfire.
 Start with tinder: defining the emotions you want to evoke.
 Stack on some wood: the segment of satisfied users you want to target.
 And apply identity-based marketing to ignite the spark and keep the fire roaring.